ChristopherWerby/code-modules/README.md

 **v0.4.16**
 _Begin Date - 2021-08-16_

-*	Got the Blog and Portfolio (top-level-modules) items to work in the various navigation markup forms.
+*	Got the Blog and Portfolio (high-level-modules) items to work in the various navigation markup forms.
 	*	Uses TERTIARY-NAV-TYPE variable
 		*	This defines how the Blog Post and Portfolio items will look in the navigation list.
 			*	There are three different navigation placements: top, sidebar, 404.
 			*	Top is a dropdown-item, sidebar is simple-bare, and 404 is dropdown-item-ul.
 	*	Uses the recent blog posts list.
 		*	Right now, that's the same as all blog posts.
-	*	The Portfolio (top-level-modules) items now work in the various navigation markup forms.
+	*	The Portfolio (high-level-modules) items now work in the various navigation markup forms.
 *	Some clean-up for navigation changes.
 *	Add a Dropdown Divider for top navigation that's null on the other navigation forms.
 	*	Defined as null by default and as 'dropdown-divider' for top navigation.